-- Parents should be made aware of this requirement and the importance of including all students in the process of their own transition planning.
+- Make parents aware of this requirement and the importance of including all students in the process of their own transition planning.

-- No format for this invitation is specified.
+- Invitations must be clearly addressed to the student and not contain parent-focused language (e.g., phrases like For your child).
+No format for the invitation is specified.
 Schools should compose a letter or format and adopt it school-wide.

 Background and overview of the requirement that a student must be invited to the IEP meeting where transition services are discussed.
 6:44-minutes

-- Letters personally addressed to the student inviting him or her to the meeting
+- Letter is personally addressed to the student inviting him or her to the meeting.

-- Language that is age and comprehension-level appropriate for the student
+- Language is age and comprehension-level appropriate for the student.

-- Documentation of phone calls or other personal communication where meeting details were discussed
+- Documentation exists of phone calls or other personal communication where meeting details were discussed.

-- Notes of a meeting between the student and the case manager where the meeting details were specifically discussed
+- There are notes of a meeting between the student and the case manager where the meeting details were specifically discussed.

-- Student name included on meeting notification letter to parents
+- Student name is included on meeting notification letter to parents.

-- Informal conversation in the hallway or classroom where meeting is mentioned
+- There is an informal conversation in the hallway or classroom where meeting is mentioned.

 - Strategies to encourage IEP meeting participation: